Supremekirb/EBME/README.md

 ## Downloads

 Stable release executables for Windows are available in the [releases tab](https://githubD.com/Supremekirb/EBME/releases).
+Development builds for Linux are also available, with releases available starting at 1.0.0.
-MacOS and Linux users will have to download the source code themselves.
+MacOS users will have to download the source code themselves.
 See `DEVELOPMENT.md`.

 If you want development builds, you can get the latest one [from nightly.link here](https://nightly.link/Supremekirb/EBME/workflows/build_push/main).
 Note that these may contain bugs and unfinished features!
 You can also access development builds [on GitHub here](https://github.com/Supremekirb/EBME/actions) by opening the workflow run you want.